originphp/website/source/docs/console-commands.md

 ### Output

-The Command uses the ConsoleIO object to create output to create some pretty straight forward output.
+The Command class uses the ConsoleIO object to create output, and it is pretty straight forward.

 ```php
 $this->out('Some text');
 ```

-These are wrappers and will wrap text in the same name tags and color this according.
+These will wrap text in the same name tags and color this according.

 ```php
 $this->success('Something went well'); // stdout